amilb247/Financial-Calculator/README.md

 ```
 1. Enter investment or bond to continue (Description of each printed above).
 2. Fill out prompt information to get.
-3. Calculations answers will be returned.
+3. Calculation answers will be returned.
 ```